-James H. Stein, MD is a Professor in the Division of Cardiovascular Medicine at the University of Wisconsin School of Medicine and Public Health in Madison, Wisconsin.
+James H. Stein, MD is the Robert Turell Professor of Cardiovascular Research in the Department of Medicine, Cardiovascular Medicine Division at the University of Wisconsin School of Medicine and Public Health in Madison, Wisconsin.
 He is Director of the Preventive Cardiology Program, Director of the Vascular Health Screening Program, and Associate Director of Adult Echocardiography at the University of Wisconsin Hospital and Clinics.
 Dr. Stein also is the Director of the University of Wisconsin Atherosclerosis Imaging Research Program.

-Dr. Stein is a Diplomate of the American Board of Internal Medicine in Internal Medicine and Cardiovascular Diseases.
-He also is a Diplomate of the National Board of Echocardiography in Adult Comprehensive Echocardiography and a Fellow of the American College of Cardiology, the American Heart Association, the American Society of Echocardiography, the National Lipid Association, and the American College of Physicians.
+He is a Diplomate of the American Board of Internal Medicine in Internal Medicine and Cardiovascular Diseases.
+He is a Diplomate of the American Board of Echocardiography in Comprehensive Adult Echocardiography and a Fellow of the American College of Cardiology, the American Heart Association, the American Society of Echocardiography, and the American College of Physicians.

-Dr. Stein''s research interests include ultrasound assessment of atherosclerosis, endothelial function, and clinical trials in preventive cardiology.
-Specific interests include the detection and characterization of subclinical atherosclerosis in patients with human immunodeficiency virus (HIV), tobacco use, and sleep apnea, and the use of carotid IMT measurements for determination of "vascular age" and cardiovascular disease (CVD) risk prediction.
-Dr. Stein has directed the core carotid IMT and/or brachial artery ultrasound laboratory for several multicenter studies.
-He directs the Carotid Ultrasound Reading Center for the NIH-funded Multi-Ethnic Study of Atherosclerosis (MESA) and the Brachial Artery Reactivity Testing Ultrasound Reading Center for the NIH-funded HIV-CVD Initiative.
-He is on Steering Committees and Data Monitoring Committees for several multi-center studies and is an ad hoc reviewer for NIH study sections.
+Dr. Stein is Director of the UW AIRP.
+His research interests include ultrasound assessment of atherosclerosis, endothelial function, cardiovascular epidemiology, and clinical trials in preventive cardiology.
+Specific interests include the detection and characterization of subclinical atherosclerosis using CIMT and BART in individuals with diabetes mellitus, sleep apnea, tobacco use, and human immunodeficiency virus (HIV), and the use of CIMT measurements for determination of "vascular age" and cardiovascular risk prediction.
+Dr. Stein has directed the core brachial artery ultrasound laboratory for several single and multicenter trials studying the effects of statins, antiretroviral therapy, smoking cessation interventions, antihypertensives, estrogen replacement therapy, and nutritional supplements on endothelial function.

 Search for James Stein''s literature abstracts on PubMed